Combinators

 Provides a means to describe a composition between two functions. it takes two

 functions and a value.
-Given composeB(f, g)
+Given composeB(f, g), which is read f after g, it

-will return a function that will take value a
+will return a function that will take value a and apply it to g, passing the

-, and will finally return the result of f
+result as an argument to f, and will finally return the result of f.
+This

 allows only two functions, if you want to avoid things like:

-composeB(composeB(f, g), composeB(h, i))
+composeB(composeB(f, g), composeB(h, i)) then check

-out compose
+out compose.

 - Source